GuideNepalFamilyEducationBudgetPersonal Finance

 Cost of raising a child in Nepal: birth to Class 12, line by line

-An honest, citation-backed breakdown of what it costs to raise one child in Nepal — delivery, vaccinations, Montessori, school fees, +2, healthcare, ceremonies — in three tiers.
+An honest, citation-backed breakdown of raising one child in Nepal — delivery, vaccines, Montessori, school fees, +2, healthcare, ceremonies — in three tiers.

 Parjanya ShakyaJestha 2083 BS17 min read

-A couple I know — both teachers, married four years, no kids yet — pulled out a calculator at dinner last month and asked the honest question: what does one child actually cost in Nepal?
+Two teachers I know, married four years, no kids yet, pulled out a calculator at dinner last month and asked the honest question.
+What does one child actually cost in Nepal?
 Not the sentimental number.
-The line-item number, from delivery to Class 12.
+The line-item number, delivery to Class 12.

 We sketched it on a napkin.
-The community-school version came in around Rs 15 lakh across 18 years.
+Community-school version: around Rs 15 lakh across 18 years.
 The Rato Bangala-then-Lincoln version cleared Rs 2.5 crore.
-The "average urban middle-class" version — Montessori + a mid-tier private school + science +2 + healthcare contingencies — landed around Rs 1.1 crore.
+An "average urban middle-class" version (Montessori, a mid-tier private school, science +2, healthcare contingencies) landed around Rs 1.1 crore.

-They didn't decide anything that night.
-But the napkin made one thing obvious: the single financial decision that dominates a child's first 18 years is not the delivery hospital, the diaper brand, or the birthday parties.
-It is the school you pick at age four.
+Nothing got decided that night.
+The napkin did make one thing obvious though: the single financial decision that dominates a child's first 18 years is the school you pick at age four, full stop.
+Not the delivery hospital.
+Not the diaper brand.
+Not the birthday parties.
 That choice locks in a per-month commitment that runs uninterrupted for 14 years, with annual hikes that have outpaced CPI for the last decade.

 This post is the napkin, written out, with sources for every number.